 The Kingdom of Morocco is over 90 % dependent on energy imports, so a major challenge is to develop indigenous resources.
 Topography and climate are favourable to wind, solar and additional hydropower.
 By 2020 Morocco aims to derive more than 40 % of its electrical capacity from these sources, strengthening both energy security and sustainability.
-At the same time, Rabat aims to retain its attractive investment conditions for oil
+At the same time, Rabat aims to retain its attractive investment conditions for oil and gas exploration.

 By participating more effectively in the global production of goods and services, Africa can transform its economy and achieve a development breakthrough, according to the latest African Economic Outlook, released at the African Development Bank Group’s Annual Meetings.